Four Samueli School Students Win NSF Graduate Research Support

 Andrew Rowley is designing an anti-inflammatory immunotherapy using biomaterials derived from human collagen.
 He looks at the anti-inflammatory properties of these materials and the kinetics of delivery with the aim of developing therapies for various inflammatory diseases.
 “When I found out I won the award I was so proud and incredibly honored to know that my research could facilitate this sort of interest and impact,” he said.
 Rowley is working toward a doctorate in chemical engineering, and his advisers are Professor Szu Wang and Associate Professor Wendy Liu.

-Bryce Wilson is earning a doctorate in the Department of Chemical and Biomolecular Engineering under the guidance of his adviser Vasan Venugopalan, a professor and department chair.
+Bryce Wilson is earning a doctorate in the Department of Chemical and Biomolecular Engineering under the guidance of his advisers Vasan Venugopalan, a professor and department chair; and biomedical engineering professor Elliot Botvinick.
 Wilson is working on expanding existing optical probe techniques into 3D microenvironments.
 He aims to develop an optical platform for imaging and perturbing biological environments to explore the connection between physical forces and biological signals.

 “This is an exciting new frontier of biology that has possible therapeutic consequences for multiple disease models including cancer,” said Wilson.